Fire (TV series): Recurring

-Season synopsis
+Synopsis

 Season 1

 The series starts with new female recruit Morgan Cartwright (Georgie Parker) joining the ranks of South East Fire station in Brisbane.
-Morgan has to face prejudices in the male dominated profession, mainly from the icy platoon sergeant "Spit".
-Other characters include The Boss (Peter Phelps), Grievous, Banjo (Aaron Jeffrey), Dinosaur, Repo (Andy Anderson) and Giraffe.
+Morgan has to face prejudices in the male dominated profession, mainly from the icy platoon sergeant 'Spit' (Wayne Pygram).
+Other characters include The Boss (Peter Phelps), Grievous (Tayler Kane), Banjo (Aaron Jeffrey), Dinosaur (Max Phipps), Repo (Andy Anderson) and Giraffe (Shane Feeney-Connor).

 The local arson squad also play a very prominent part from the beginning of season 1.
 Detective Sergeant Jean Diamond (Liddy Clark) has been investigating a series of fires for over a year, which she believes to actually be the work of a firefighter.
 Knowing that Morgan has just joined South East, Jean approaches Morgan and puts her theory to her.
 She asks that Morgan will be her "eyes and ears" in the fire station.
 This makes life complicated for Morgan.

 Ultimately, Detective Diamond's theory is proved correct.
 It is revealed that one of the firefighters from South East has been lighting fires.

 Season 1 was made with the cooperation of the Queensland Fire Service and their appliances were used during filming as well as their logos.
 The two main appliances used at South East were an International ACCO Teleboom and a Firepac appliance.